6. Student Support & Representation

 16. Support for care leavers also sits within Accessibility Services and a named individual has responsibility for contact pre-arrival and support during their studies.
 Every care leaver is allocated a more experienced student as a mentor, which also assists the mentor to develop employability skills.
 The Service also supports a network of Departmental Disability Co-ordinators.

-17. The Student Advice and Information Service provides information, advice, support and referral on a wide range of issues.
-For example, providing a listening ear on any worry or concern and signposting students to specialist services both within the University or elsewhere; providing advice on managing money and checking entitlement to student funding; providing information to students (but not representation) about University rules and regulations including academic regulations or harassment; advising on withdrawal or change of course.
+18. The Student Advice and Money Service provides information, advice, support and referral on a wide range of issues, for example: providing a listening ear on practical or procedural worries or concerns and signposting students to specialist services both within the University or elsewhere; providing advice on managing money and checking entitlement to student funding; providing information to students (but not representation) about University rules and regulations including academic regulations or harassment and advising on withdrawal or change of course.
 The service also administers the University’s Hardship Fund.

 Safeguarding

-18. The Head of Student Support and Careers Services is the Designated Reporting Officer for all safeguarding issues and plays a key role in ensuring the University is compliant in respect of its Prevent Duty.
+20. The Director of Student Services is the Designated Reporting Officer for all safeguarding issues and plays a key role in ensuring the University is compliant in respect of its Prevent Duty.
 This includes safeguarding issues in respect of the University’s Prevent Duty.

 -